segmentio/golines/README.md

 # golines

-Golines is a golang formatter that shortens long lines, in addition to all of the formatting fixes done by [`gofmt`](https://golang.org/cmd/gofmt/).
+Golines is a Go code formatter that shortens long lines, in addition to all of the formatting fixes done by [`gofmt`](https://golang.org/cmd/gofmt/).

 ## Motivation

-The standard golang formatting tools (`gofmt`, `goimports`, etc.) are great, but [deliberately don't shorten long lines](https://github.com/golang/go/issues/11915);
+The standard Go formatting tools (`gofmt`, `goimports`, etc.) are great, but [deliberately don't shorten long lines](https://github.com/golang/go/issues/11915);
 instead, this is an activity left to developers.